-- 2.2.4.1.1.2.4.
-For fabric constructions of 8 warp yarns per inch and 8 weft (filling) yarns per inch: The warp yarn dimensions shall 100 mils wide, plus or minus 5 mils, with a linear density of 1000 Denier, plus or minus 50 Denier.
-Weft (filling) yarn dimensions shall 110 mils wide, plus or minus 5 mils, with a linear density of 1000 Denier, plus or minus 50 Denier. - 2.2.4.1.1.2.5.
+2.2.4.1.1.2.5.
 For fabric constructions of 11.3 or 9 warp yarns per inch and 6 weft (filling) yarns per inch: The warp yarn dimensions shall be 90 mils wide, plus or minus 5 mils, with a linear density of 900 Denier, plus or minus 50 Denier.
-Filling yarn dimensions shall be 115 mils wide, plus or minus 5 mils, with a linear density of 1300 Denier, plus or minus 50 Denier. - 2.2.4.1.1.3.
+Filling yarn dimensions shall be 115 mils wide, plus or minus 5 mils, with a linear density of 1300 Denier, plus or minus 50 Denier.

+2.2.4.1.1.2.6.
+For fabric constructions of 20 warp yarns per inch and 8 weft (filling) yarns per inch: The warp yarn dimensions shall be 47 mils wide, plus or minus 5 mils and 1.4 mils thick, plus or minus 0.2 mils, with a linear density of 380 Denier, plus or minus 50 Denier.
+Weft (filling) yarn dimensions shall be 106 mils wide, plus or minus 5 mils and 1.6 mils thick, plus or minus 0.2 mils, with a linear density of 840 Denier, plus or minus 50 Denier.

+2.2.4.1.1.3.
 Inhibitor Concentration: For yarns stabilized with a hindered amine light stabilizer (HALS), the yarn shall contain one or a combination of Tinuvin 622 LD and Chimassorb 944 from Ciba-Geigy Corporation or other equivalent HALS at a total concentration of not less than 0.3 percent weight of active inhibitor.
-The known and consistent concentrations of each combined HALS shall be placed on record with the JCIBPC. - 2.2.4.1.1.4.
+The known and consistent concentrations of each combined HALS shall be placed on record with the JCIBPC.

+2.2.4.1.1.4.
 Trace Element: Additionally, when HALS inhibitors are used, the yarn must also contain a trace element of barium sulfate at a concentration of not less than 0.05 percent by weight that must be detectable after weathering for identification purposes.
-The JCIBPC will have samples checked periodically by a private laboratory at manufacturers' expense. - 2.2.4.1.2.
+The JCIBPC will have samples checked periodically by a private laboratory at manufacturers' expense.

+2.2.4.1.2.
 Fabric Woven from Stabilized Yarns: